fanavarro/graphlib/README.md

 ```

 At this point, we can apply algorithms to the graph.
-As example, below is showed a test case for the least common node algorithm, which computes the least common node of "A" and "C" in the FakeGraph, which results in node "B":
+As example, below is shown a test case for the least common node algorithm, which computes the least common node of "A" and "C" in the FakeGraph, which results in node "B":

 ```java
 @Test